• Skip to main content

 What do I do when someone dies?

-When you register the death, the Registrar is often very helpful in giving you some pointers.
-For example you will be given a number to use when you contact the Tell us Once service.
+When you register the death, the Registrar is often very helpful in giving you some advice.
+For example, you will be given a number to use when you contact the Tell us Once service.
 This service notifies most government agencies of the death so you don’t have to contact each one.

 Our Probate team: